Langevin equation: Equivalent techniques

 In some situations, one is primarily interested in the noise-averaged behavior of the Langevin equation, as opposed to the solution for particular realizations of the noise.
 This section describes techniques for obtaining this averaged behavior that are distinct from—but also equivalent to—the stochastic calculus inherent in the Langevin equation.

 Fokker–Planck equation

-A Fokker-Planck equation is a deterministic equation for the time dependent probability density $P\left(A,t\right)$ of stochastic variables $A$.
-The Fokker-Planck equation corresponding to the generic Langevin equation described in this article is the following:
+A Fokker–Planck equation is a deterministic equation for the time-dependent probability density $P(A, t)$ of stochastic variables $A$.
+The Fokker–Planck equation corresponding to the generic Langevin equation described in this article is the following: